itwela/zentask/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Tip: WHen you are signing in, if you get stuck, click the Stuck button it should help if any issues arise there.**
+**Tip: When you are signing in, if you get stuck, click the Stuck button it should help if any issues arise there.**

 ## Features: